a group of people in a courtroom, Phases of Criminal Trial

 Lay Witness (Including an Eyewitness)

-A lay witness is a person who watches certain events and describes what they saw, heard, and perceived with their five senses.
-If the person witnessed the crime being committed, this person is usually referred to as an eyewitness.
+lay witness is a person who watches certain events and describes what they saw, heard, and perceived with their five senses.
+If the person witnessed essential facts such as the actual crime being committed, this person is usually referred to as an eyewitness.

 Expert Witness